Country Profile: Solomon Islands

 Geography

-- Climate: Tropical monsoon with minimal weather extremes.
+- Climate: Tropical monsoon with few extreme weather events

 People and Society